NEW: Print all kinds of data from orders, including shipping address, status, customer contact info, total amount etc.

 If you use Shopify POS, with the retail package, you'll be able to scan the barcodes to quickly locate your products, using the handheld scanner.

-The barcodes are also compatible with the vast majority of handheld scanners and other point-of-sale software.
+The barcodes are also compatible with the vast majority of handheld scanners and other point of sale systems.

-With a few clicks, the app will automatically assign Code 128, UPC or EAN barcodes to your products, without overriding the ones which already have barcodes.
-The barcodes assigned are not guaranteed to be unique, so these are best suited for internal inventory control and if you sell directly to the end-consumer.
+With a few clicks, the app can automatically assign barcodes and SKU's to your products, without overriding the ones which already have this data.

 If you find a specific type of label template or brand in your local office supply store, that you'd like to use, all you have to do is type some of the measurements of the paper in the app, like margins, number of rows, columns etc. You can also import templates other merchants have shared and even share yours.

 The recently launched Shopcodes are an amazing tool to promote your products.
-For this reason, we've just added a beta feature that allows you to print multiple Shopcodes using common address labels, on virtually any regular printers, similar in the way the regular barcode printing works.
+For this reason, we've just added a beta feature that allows you to print multiple Shopcodes using common address labels, similar to the way the regular barcode printing works.
 Just upload the Shopcode image then type a quantity and model of label sheet to use.

 The automatically assigned barcodes are not guaranteed to be unique across the world.
 If you sell through resellers, you'll probably need to obtain unique barcodes from a business standards organization called GS1.
 Google "GS1" to find the website specific to your country.
 Either way, you can always use this app to print the labels as usual.